PDF version (309 KB)

 7. Grant Contract

-Once the grantees are chosen, they will contract with TDEC in order to receive the allocated grant funds.
+Once the grantees are chosen, and FHWA has authorized the project, TDEC will contract with the grantee in order to receive the allocated grant funds.
 These contracts are developed by the RES Grants Administrator.
 Except for budget revisions, any change to any part of a grant requires a contract amendment.

-A mandatory workshop is required for all grant recipients.
+A mandatory grant procedures workshop is required for all grant recipients after grant award.

 8. Matching Funds Requirements